 Our pilot data show that we can predict, with 80-85 % accuracy, whether a depressed person will respond to the SSRI antidepressant sertraline, the antipsychotic drug clozapine or transcranial magnetic stimulation (a new physical treatment for MDD).
 We are currently extending our method to include cognitive behavior psychotherapy and the four antidepressant medications that, together, account for over 90% of the expenditures on antidepressant medications in the USA.

 We have also adapted our ML algorithms to diagnose mental illness using the EEG.
 In pilot studies our algorithms are capable of differentiating, with 84 to 93% confidence, subjects with schizophrenia, major depressive disorder and the depressed phase of bipolar disorder from each other and from healthy volunteers.

 The ML based digital psychiatric expert system that we have developed could assist the clinician to more accurately diagnose and treat mental illness.
 Our technology replaces the traditional impressionistic trial and error process with quantitative decision-making using data derived from the unique psycho-biological attributes of each patient.
 With this technology the health care professional could determine, from the outset, which of the numerous available treatments would be most effective for each patient.
 This would improve treatment efficacy, reduce personal suffering and dramatically reduce the cost of treating mental illness.

-The patent applications describing our methodology have been allowed in the USA, and others are under review in Canada, Australia and the European Union.
+The patent describing our methodology have been allowed in the USA, Canada, and Australia.

 .
 Warden D., et al., The STAR*D Project results: a comprehensive review of findings.
 Curr Psychiatry Rep, 2007; 9:449-459.